davidbarile/MageWars/Assets/Documentation/resource-requirement-balancing-instructions.md

 Fate, Challenge, Curse and Blessing cards have neither Resources, Permanent Resources, nor Requirements.

-Mage cards have no Resources, however some - not all - of the mages should have a Permanent Resource.
+Mage cards have no Resources, however some (15-25%) of the mages should have a Permanent Resource.
 Use your mastery as a game designer to decide if these Permanent Resources should be more common or rare.
 The Requirements of a Mage card must be met in order for a player whose Mage has died to Resurrect.
+Mage Resurrection requirements must range between 2 (if rare Resources) and 5 (for more common Resources).

 Item cards, Creature cards, Magic cards should be relatively easy to craft, with the only factor being their level.